 Strawberry Rhubarb Freezer Jam With Less Sugar

-When it’s hot and you’re too busy to can, quick and easy freezer jam is a great way to preserve some of the harvest.
-Strawberry rhubarb is one of my favorites and ’tis the season for this delicious combo.
-However, I wanted a reduced sugar recipe and had trouble finding one.
+Strawberry Rhubarb Freezer jam is a great way to preserve the harvest when it’s hot and you’re too busy to can.
+Strawberries and rhubarb are one of my favorites jam combos but most recipes call for sooooo much sugar.
+I wanted a reduced sugar recipe and had trouble finding one.
 So, of course, I decided to experiment.

 ‘Strawberry’ Rhubarb Freezer Jam